 I walked out from the movie theater with a hum in my ears.
-And as I walked next to my mom, the presence kept hovering over me, repeating over and over, that I was, indeed, Alice in Wonderland.
+And as I walked next to my mother, the presence kept hovering over me, repeating over and over, that I was, indeed, Alice in Wonderland.
 And I felt so shy about it.
-I wanted to go and hide somewhere in the bushes, because I was afraid someone might notice and say, "Hey look!
-There's Alice in Wonderland walking down the street!"
+I wanted to go and hide somewhere in the bushes, because I was afraid someone might notice and say, "Hey look, there's Alice in Wonderland walking down the street!"

 It wasn't until years later, as an adult that I've come to understand what exactly God meant that day.

 And it's taken me years to learn how to deal with the hurt child that still lives inside of me.
-But I think I'm finally starting to get it now.
+But I think that I'm starting to understand now.

-No one listened to the child back then, but I think things could be different now, I think someone might listen now.
+No one listened to the child back then, but maybe things could be different now, maybe someone could listen now.